-The cleanser also contains harsh detergents, sodium lauryl and sodium laureth sulfate, which may lead to irritation of the scalp and hair follicle potentially causing damage to the hair or hair loss.
+The cleanser also contains harsh detergents, sodium lauryl and sodium laureth sulfate, which may lead to irritation of the scalp and hair follicle potentially causing damage to the hair.

 If you begin to experience any of the side effects of Nioxin use, it is important to discontinue the utilization of this product and consult a medical professional if the reactions are severe.